 When the moon hits your eye like a big pizza pie that’s Little Napoli!

-For the past 25 years, visitors and locals alike have flocked to Little Napoli and for good reason - their country Italian cooking, amazing prices and good ol’ Tuscan hospitality simply cannot be beat!
+For over 25 years, visitors and locals alike have flocked to Little Napoli and for good reason - their country Italian cooking, amazing prices and good ol’ Tuscan hospitality simply cannot be beat!